erictt/computer-science-learning/source/_posts/cs6250/week-9-internet-security.md

 ### Evidence of Abuse

-In this section, we discuss FIRE – FInding Rogue nEtworks, a system that monitors the Internet for rogue networks.
+In this section, we discuss FIRE – *FInding Rogue nEtworks*, a system that monitors the Internet for rogue networks.
 Rogue networks are networks whose main purpose is malicious activity such as phishing, hosting spam pages, hosting pirated software, etc. It uses three main data sources to identify hosts that likely belong to rogue networks:

 1. **Botnet command and control providers**
     * Several botnets still rely on centralized command and control (C&C).
 So a bot-master would prefer to host their C&C on networks where it is unlikely to be taken down.
 The two main types of botnets this system considers are IRC-based botnets and HTTP-based botnets.